seanmiddleditch/CPlusPlus/flat_containers.md

 ### Need For a New Library

 C++ today does not offer good facilities for maintaining a data structure such as this.
-Assuming that the structure is implemented as a sorted list of elements, the only available tool offered by the C++ library today is `std::lower_bound`.
+Assuming that the structure is implemented as a sorted vector, the only available tool offered by the C++ library today is `std::lower_bound`.
 However, this algorithm does not directly find the value requested, requiring extra checks for use in find or erase operations.
 For insert, additional checks are also required to avoid inserting duplicate elements.

 These extra checks are not particularly onerous, but the author has seen mistakes arise in their use of the years (such as an algorithm that stated it would only insert unique elements but allowed duplicates).

 Simply using algorithms to access an existing container does not enforce the invariants of the containers on other generic algorithms using said container.
 For instance, if users want a particular `vector` to contain only sorted elements, algorithms can easily break that invariant.
 We can see this today in the number of algorithms that require in-order element traversable (e.g. `std::set_union`) and how they silently fail on unsorted containers.

-A custom container or adaptor that enforces these invariants can also provide a similar interface to the standard's current associative containers, which is important for composibility.
+A custom container or adaptor that enforces these invariants can also provide a similar interface to the current standard's current associative containers, which is important for composibility.

 ## Design Considerations

 ### Key Properties

-The flat containers have several key properties that differentiate them from the standard containers.
+The flat containers have several key properties that differentiate them from the current standard associative containers.
 The key difference between the flat containers and the unordered containers is that flat containers are _ordered_.

 The key difference between the flat containers and the ordered standard containers is that iterator stability is not guaranteed in the flat containers after insert or erase operations.
 This is an artifact of not using node-based storage for elements.